About Horse Breed DNA Tests

 Overview of Genetic Testing

 DNA testing has become a popular method for identifying and understanding the genetic makeup of an individual.
 Genetic testing can be used to identify inherited diseases, diagnose medical conditions, and even determine ancestry.
 It is also useful in determining the breed type of a horse.
 A DNA test for horse breeds looks at specific markers on the horse's genome that are associated with certain genetic variations that are common within each breed.
-By comparing these markers to those found in known purebreds, it is possible to accurately identify the breed of a horse and trace its ancestry back for generations.
-This information can help breeders make more informed decisions about their breeding program as well as provide valuable insight into the genetics of their horses.
-We at DNA My Horse offer horse breed and ancestry testing along with a parentage search in our extensive database.
-To learn more about this test, please click here.
+By comparing these markers to those found in known purebreds, it is possible to identify the breed of a horse and trace its ancestry back for generations.

 Different Types of Horse Breeds